thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

 If you have data in .csv format stored in an AWS bucket, you can load it directly to ThoughtSpot.

+### (5.3.1 and later) Assigning S3 read-only role to your EC2 instance
+If your cluster is running 5.3.1 or later, you can assign an S3 read-only role to your ThoughtSpot EC2 instance(s) so the instance(s) can access the S3 bucket from which you want to load the data.
+This eliminates the need to enter the AWS S3 credentials when loading your data.
+For details, see: [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html){:target="_blank"} in Amazon's AWS documentation.

+{% include note.html content="If you are using S3 for persistent storage, and assigned the *ec2rolewithfulls3access* IAM role to your instance, you do not need to complete this step." %}

 1. Log in to the Linux shell using SSH.

 2. Use the following syntax to invoke `tsload`, specifying the appropriate flags and your data source file: